Teradata/covalent/src/platform/experimental/README.md

 **Step 3:** Renaming the templates contents
 1. `cd <my-new-experiment>` (Replace above my-new-experiment to the name of your experiment)
-2. List out the directory contents with command: ls
+2. List out the directory contents with command: `ls`
 3. Notice all the filenames with `rename-me` in them for example `rename-me.component.html`
 4. Change all filenames with `rename-me` to `<my-new-experiment>` for example: my-new-experiment.component.html.
 (Replace above my-new-experiment to the name of your experiment)
 5. Open all the files in the directory with a text editor and anywhere you see `rename-me` `renameMe` or `RenameMe` replace it with your experiments name.
+Respective of casing style.
 6. In a text editor open `src/platform/experimental/public-api.ts` and include your experiment by adding the following line to the end of the file: `export * from './<my-new-experiment>/index';` (Replace above my-new-experiment to the name of your experiment)

 **Notes:**